michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0006.md

 - v: be discharged in sprays of liquid
 - n: flower arrangement consisting of a single branch or shoot bearing flowers and foliage
 ### Family
-spray: sprayed, sprayer, spraying, sprays+;sprayer: sprayers;spraying: sprayings
+- spray: sprayed, sprayer, spraying, sprays+
+- sprayer: sprayers
+- spraying: sprayings
 ### Examples
 - John Tortorella sprays Champagne in eyes of every idiot reporter.
 - Witnesses described diving under tables as he walked around spraying bullets from an automatic rifle.